animist-os/crux/crux_tutorial.md

 ```

 Each of these 5 expressions evaluates to the same musical surface, "Ah, vous dirai-je Maman".
-Note, however, that each applies a different operator or series of operators to a different inital mot.
+Note, however, that each applies a different operator or series of operators to a different initial mot.
 This means that each expression will produce a different variation when you wiggle its pips.
-Note that since nesting a mot shortens the timescales of the nested pips, we compensate by multiplying timeScale by the number of pips.

 ```
 nay = [0,1,0] * [|3]  // schenker neighbor or injection